EndBug/add-and-commit/README.md

     # Default: ignore
     pathspec_error_handling: ignore

-    # The flag used on the pull strategy.
+    # Arguments for the git pull command.
 Use NO-PULL to avoid the action pulling at all.
     # Default: '--no-rebase'
-    pull_strategy: 'NO-PULL or --no-rebase or --no-ff or --rebase'
+    pull: 'NO-PULL or --rebase --autostash ...'

     # Whether to push the commit and, if any, its tags to the repo.
 It can also be used to set the git push arguments (see the paragraph below for more info)
     # Default: true